 International Certificate of Competence (ICC): Standard European Qualification for bareboat sailing

-ASA 104 Bareboat certificate: The American Sailing Association's skipper standard qualification for hiring bareboat yachts.
+ASA 104 Bareboat certificate: The American Sailing Association's captain standard qualification for renting bareboat yachts.

-RYA: The Royal Yachting Association's qualifications (minimum Day Skipper level) is necessary for bareboat hire, it's also worthwhile seeing do you need to have done a VHF radio course as well as some private yacht owners will require this.
+RYA: The Royal Yachting Association's qualifications (minimum Day Captain level) is necessary for bareboat rent, it's also worthwhile seeing do you need to have done a VHF radio course as well as some private yacht owners will require this.

 The best time to enjoy a charter vacation in the US Virgin Islands is often a question of taste and time.
 Throughout the year the temperatures never really dip below the 20 degree C range and can get as high as 32 degrees in high summer.
 The rainy season coincides with the hurricane season between June and November.

 That allows you to make a choice - do you like crowds and 'the buzz' or do you want an escape?
 To escape, do a US Virgin Island yacht charter during school term.
 For the buzz, visit around Christmas or Easter.